bplmaps/lmec-main-site/content/articles/pride-month-at-lmec.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f4637740/6850,425,3203,1406/full/0/default.jpg" caption="Bernard Sleigh, Sidgwick & Jackson, and Vincent Brooks, Day & Son.
 [An anciente mappe of Fairyland](https://collections.leventhalmap.org/search/commonwealth:3f463773q).
 1917." class="figure-center" >}}

 Last but certainly not least is our beloved [Anciente Mappe of Fairyland](https://collections.leventhalmap.org/search/commonwealth:3f463773q), a Map Center favorite.
 This map comes out of a sketch initially drawn by the creator, Bernard Sleigh, for his kids.
 It incorporates Arthurian, mythological, and nursery rhyme characters as well as traditional fairies and other fairytale elements.
 The map was used both as a decortaion for nurseries and as a fabric.
 It also includes this beautiful double rainbow, which, along with the reclamation of the word "fairy," makes this a particularly apt map for Pride.
+Have a wonderful rest of the month!